-Substance abuse is a broad term that can describe a wide range of dangerous and harmful behaviors involving both legal and illegal substances.
-Alcohol, tobacco, marijuana, and prescription medications are among the most commonly abused substances in the United States, while the abuse of heroin, cocaine, methamphetamine, and other drugs remains problematic in communities throughout the nation.
-Depending upon the specific substance being abused, the amount and frequency of that abuse, and certain other factors, individuals who engage in substance abuse are at risk for myriad negative outcomes, including significant physical and psychological damage and the development of a substance use disorder.
+Addiction can describe a wide range of dangerous and harmful behaviors involving both legal and illegal substances.
+Some of the most commonly used substances in the United States include alcohol, tobacco, marijuana, heroin, cocaine, methamphetamine, and even prescription medications.
+Depending on the specific substance an individual is using and how much and how often they are using that substance, individuals who struggle with addiction can be at risk of experiencing many harmful effects.
+Those might include significant physical and psychological damage and the development of a substance use disorder.

-Commonly referred to as addiction or chemical dependency, substance use disorders are characterized by a variety of unpleasant symptoms that include prioritizing substance abuse over important issues such as relationships, career, and academic progress, continuing to abuse substances even after experiencing negative repercussions, and experiencing painful withdrawal symptoms when attempting to stop or limit one’s substance abuse.
+More commonly referred to as addiction, substance use disorders are characterized by a variety of unpleasant symptoms that include prioritizing substance use over relationships, career, and academic progress.
+Individuals who live with addiction might continue to use substances even after experiencing negative repercussions, and they sometimes experience painful withdrawal symptoms when attempting to stop or limit their substance use.

-At Acadia Healthcare, we are familiar with the many ways that substance abuse can devastate individuals and families.
-Perhaps more importantly, we are also dedicated to developing innovative and effective programming that can help adolescents and adults overcome their dependence upon alcohol and/or other drugs and learn to live healthier and more satisfying lives, free from the limitations of addiction.
-At programs throughout the Acadia Healthcare network, experienced and dedicated professionals provide the life-changing therapeutic interventions and other clinical services that help individuals emerge from the darkness of substance abuse and addiction and take their first steps along the path toward a brighter, drug-free future.
+At Acadia Healthcare, we are familiar with the many ways that addiction can devastate the individuals living with these disorders and their families.
+Perhaps more importantly, we are also dedicated to developing innovative and effective services that can help people overcome their dependence upon alcohol and other drugs.
+At facilities throughout the Acadia Healthcare network, experienced and dedicated professionals provide the life-changing therapies and other clinical services that can help individuals emerge from the darkness of addiction, helping them take their first steps along the path toward a brighter, drug-free future.

 Levels of Care Offered Through Acadia Healthcare

-As indicated in the previous section, one of the many strengths of the Acadia Healthcare network is that our programs incorporate a variety of treatment techniques into several levels of care.
-As a result, individuals who enroll in an Acadia program can expect to receive the type and level of care that is best suited to his or her specific strengths and needs.
-Depending upon these unique factors, a person’s time in treatment at an Acadia treatment center may include the following elements:
+One of the many strengths of the Acadia Healthcare network is that our treatment facilities incorporate a variety of therapeutic techniques into several levels of care.
+As a result, individuals who enroll at an Acadia facility can expect to receive the type and level of care that is best suited to their specific strengths and needs.
+Depending upon these unique factors, a person’s time in treatment at an Acadia facility may include the following elements:

-Detoxification services: The distress and potential danger of withdrawal often precludes individuals from ending their substance abuse on their own.
-At Acadia programs, medically monitored detox provides a safe and comfortable environment in which individuals can rid their bodies of their substances of abuse under the care and supervision of experienced professionals.
+Detoxification services: Detoxification occurs in a safe and comfortable environment, where individuals can rid their bodies of addictive substance while under the care and supervision of experienced professionals.

-Each program in the Acadia Healthcare network provides a unique opportunity for individuals to receive superior personalized care in an atmosphere of dignity and respect.
-No two Acadia-affiliated programs are identical, but all of our programs are unified by our commitment to providing individualized treatment that is based upon a thorough assessment to determine the strengths, needs, and treatment objectives of each person who chooses to heal with us.
-At Acadia programs, adolescents and adults can expect to work with experienced professionals who are dedicated to providing evidence-based, research-supported services that are designed to meet each individual’s specific needs.
+Each treatment facility in the Acadia Healthcare network provides a unique opportunity for individuals to receive superior personalized care in an atmosphere of dignity and respect.
+No two Acadia treatment facilities are identical, but all of our facilities are unified by our commitment to providing individualized treatment that is based on a thorough assessment to determine the strengths, needs, and treatment objectives of each person who chooses to heal with us.
+Through the Acadia network, people living with addiction can expect to work with experienced professionals who are dedicated to providing evidence-based, research-supported services that are designed to meet each individual’s specific needs.

-To learn more about treatment within the Acadia Healthcare network, or to get answers to any specific questions that you may have about any individual program or service, please feel free to contact us at your convenience.
+To learn more about treatment within the Acadia Healthcare network or to get answers to any specific questions that you may have about any individual program or service, please feel free to contact an Acadia Healthcare treatment facility near you.
 We look forward to providing you with the information you need to make the best decisions for yourself or for a loved one.